tswow/tswow-wiki-0.13/Documentation/TSWoW/Compiling.md

     - To build only TrinityCore, you can use the command `build trinitycore-release`

 8. You should now be able to start TSWoW from the new installation folder.

+## Known Issues

+- `build release` doesn't work with a normal `install` directory.
+To build a release, you must run turn off the build script, change the install directory to an empty/non-existing directory in `source/build.yaml` and start the build script again.